-Users are targeted by proximity to the hosts most closely located to them.
-Such targeting is done automatically by DNSMux with no configuration required.
+An optional configuration can then be set for whether users should be targeted by proximity (to the hosts most closely located to them).
+Such targeting is done automatically by DNSMux with no configuration required, except an indication of whether users should be restricted to their home regions even if content-identical servers exist in other regions which may offer better performance.